open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 * _image_ to send an accompanying image.
 * _video_ to send an accompanying video.

 There are no limitations on the features that are added to a dialog event.
 This enables agents to exchange any media that they wish in addition to the text message.
-For example, a video feature intended to represent Video Conversational agent communications (i.e. Avatar communications) could be added as shown in Figure 12.
-This example is informative only
+For example, a video feature intended to represent Video Conversational agent communications (i.e. Avatar communications) could be added as shown in Figure 13.
+This example is informative only.

       "features": {
       ...
       "video": {
-      "mimeType": “video/mpeg”,
+      "mimeType": "video/mpeg",
       "tokens": [
         {
           "valueUrl": http://localhost/xyz1234.m4a